aatmmr/piranha-core-mysql/README.md

 # Piranha Core CMS with MySQL as Database

 This is a simple project demonstrating how to use a MySQL database instead of SQLLite with the Piranha Core CMS in its version `2.2.7.2`.
+The tutorial was created as I was unable to find a guide how to use MySQL with the CMS - so here we are.

-The motivaton behind is not that SQLite is unpreferrable - it is simply that a hosting provider's default database type could be MySQL which might be provided with the luxory of automated backups and default encryptions which saves quite some maintenace and securing efforts.
+The motivaton behind using MySQL is not that the default SQLite is unpreferrable - it is simply that a hosting provider's default database type could be MySQL which might be provided with the luxory of automated backups and default encryptions which saves quite some maintenace and securing efforts.

 ## Dev Stack